apicgg/portfolio/README.md

 </h2>

 My personal portfolio <a href="https://www.anuragp.dev/" target="_blank">anuragp.dev</a> which features my resume and technical skills.<br/>
 Feel free to fork this repo and make changes accordingly.
+Thanks to [soumyajit4419/Portfolio](https://github.com/soumyajit4419/Portfolio) for the template.

 ## This project was built using -